-Effective as of June 1, 2020, the Company and Dale Van Voorhis, the Company's Chairman and Chief Executive Officer, entered into an employment agreement (the "2020 Van Voorhis Employment Agreement").
-Pursuant to the 2020 Van Voorhis Employment Agreement, Mr. Van Voorhis receives an initial base annual compensation in the amount of \$100,000 per year, subject to annual review by the Board of Directors.
-The 2020 Van Voorhis Employment Agreement has a term of two years and entitles Mr. Van Voorhis to participate in any deferred compensation plan the Company may adopt during the term of his employment with the Company.
+Effective June 1, 2022, the Company and Dale Van Voorhis, the Company's Chairman of the Board, entered into an employment agreement (the "2022 Van Voorhis Employment Agreement").
+Mr. Van Voorhis has been part of the Company's executive management since 2009, and most recently served as the Company's Interim CEO until Ms. Brady was hired.
+Mr. Van Voorhis will serve as Special Advisor to the CEO through May 31, 2023.
+Pursuant to the 2022 Van Voorhis Employment Agreement, Mr. Van Voorhis receives annual compensation in the amount of \$100,000 through May 31, 2023 and \$50,000 from June 1, 2023 through May 31, 2024.
+In addition, Mr. Van Voorhis will serve as a member of the Company's Strategic Growth and Audit Committees during the two year term of his employment with the Company.

-Effective as of January 1, 2019, the Company and Todd R. White, the Company's Chief Financial Officer, entered into an employment agreement (the "2019 White Employment Agreement").
-The 2019 White Employment Agreement has a term of three years, with minimum annual compensation of \$70,000 in year one, \$75,000 in year two and \$80,000 in year three.
-Effective January 1, 2021, Mr. White's annual compensation was changed to \$90,000.
-Mr. White is entitled to participate in any deferred compensation plan the Company may adopt during the term of his employment with the Company.
+Effective as of January 1, 2022, the Company and Todd R. White, the Company's Chief Financial Officer, entered into an employment agreement (the "2022 White Employment Agreement").
+Pursuant to the 2022 White Employment Agreement, Mr. White receives an initial base annual compensation in the amount of \$90,000 per year, subject to annual review by the Board of Directors.
+The 2022 White Employment Agreement has a term of two years and entitles Mr. White to participate in any deferred compensation plan the Company may adopt during the term of his employment with the Company.